TIFF to JPG Conversion Explained

 Pros:

-- Compatibility: .JPG opens natively on every modern operating system, web browser, and mobile device.
+- Compatibility: Every operating system, web browser, and messaging app supports .JPG.

 Cons:

 - No Transparency: .JPG does not support alpha channels.
-Any transparent areas in the .TIFF will be replaced by a solid color (usually white).
+Transparent areas will turn solid (usually white or black).

 Conversion Difficulties & Why Convert.Guru